lightning/bolts/02-peer-protocol.md

     - MUST set `funding_output_contribution`
   - If it requires the receiving node to only use confirmed inputs:
     - MUST set `require_confirmed_inputs`
+  - If it wants the receiving node to contribute to the funding transaction using `option_will_fund`:
+    - MUST send `request_funding` containing one of the funding rates and `payment_type`s supported by the receiving node.
+  - If the previous transaction included `request_funding`:
+    - SHOULD include `request_funding`.

 The recipient:
   - MUST respond either with `tx_abort` or with `tx_ack_rbf`